Sanding Belts

 The knife industry isn’t just surviving - it’s thriving.
 The industry has a market value of over $12 billion and shows likeForged In Firehave given bladesmiths the spotlight in front of a national audience.
 Despite the size and growing popularity of the industry, we noticed one thing seemed to be missing that many other global industries have: an industry survey.

 The team at Red Label Abrasives set out to create an industry survey in 2020 that would shed light on the health of the market, the obstacles involved with production, the current preferences of both knife makers and consumers, and what the future of the industry may hold.
-We're now committing to updating our survey annually where we survey over 100 different bladesmiths throughout the country each year.
-The results of the survey for 2023 can be found below.
+We've committed to updating our survey annually where we survey over 100 different bladesmiths throughout the country each year.
+The results of the survey for 2024 can be found below.

 Market Performance